vjmadrid/workspace-kafka-lab/prototype/prototype-2-connector-kafka-spring-boot-rest-producer/connector-kafka-spring-boot-listener-consumer/README.md

-# demo-kafka-spring-boot-basic-with-config
+# connector-kafka-spring-boot-listener-consumer

-This project represents a basic example of working with **Kafka** and configuration classes
+This project represents a **connector library (dependency)** related with consuming Kafka messages

-Send and receive "Hello World! "+new Date() message

-This projects stands out for:

-* Provide **projets class** : receiver and sender
+It has 2 focuses

+* Consuming messages as string
+* Consuming a string message in an event wrapper

+Esta librería destaca por :

-* Provide **basic configuration classes** : receiver and sender
+* Provides **listener classes**